 The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Allegations, from any source, that staff have violated the ADA or Jail ADA-related policies and procedures will be investigated.
-OCSD staff who OCSD finds have violated the ADA or Jail ADA-related policies and procedures shall be subject to OCSD's progressive discipline policy.
-CHS staff who the Health Care Agency finds to have violated the ADA or Jail ADA-related policies and procedures shall be subject to the Health Care Agency's discipline policy."
+OCSD staff who OCSD finds have violated the ADA or Jail ADA-related policies and procedures shall be subject to OCSD's progressive discipline policy."